oluijks/luba.blog/src/content/blog/programming/0012-building-a-modern-drumming-teacher-website.md

 ## ⭐ Follow the Project

 Once the site goes live, I'll publish the full source code on GitHub for others to explore, fork, or contribute to.
-If you're interested in modern, full-stack web development with TanStack, Tailwind, and Convex, stay tuned—and don’t forget to star the repo when it drops!
+If you're interested in modern, full-stack web development with TanStack, Tailwind, and Convex, stay tuned, and don’t forget to star the repo when it drops!